-(f) Any inspector of registration, when directed by Duties of the the commission shall-(1) investigate all questions relating to the registration of electors in boroughs, towns, and townships, and, for that purpose, shall have power to enter and inspect any house, dwelling, building, inn, lodging-house or hotel within any borough, town or township, and to interrogate any inmate, householder, lodger, lessee, keeper, caretaker, owner, proprietor, or agent thereof or therein, regarding any person or persons residing or claiming to reside thereat or therein without being required to show any warrant for so doing except his certificate of appointment.
+(f) Any inspector of registration, when directed by the commission shall-(1) investigate all questions relating to the registration of electors in cities of the second class, cities of the second class A, cities of the third class, boroughs, towns, and townships, and, for that purpose, shall have power to enter and inspect any house, dwelling, building, inn, lodging-house or hotel within any city of the second class, city of the second class A, city of the third class, borough, town or township, and to interrogate any inmate, householder, lodger, lessee, keeper, caretaker, owner, proprietor, or agent thereof or therein, regarding any person or persons residing or claiming to reside thereat or therein without being required to show any warrant for so doing except his certificate of appointment, and the commission shall have power to utilize any information so obtained to secure the correction of its records in accordance with the provisions of this act.

-(2) Inspect in like manner and copy any register of lodgers in any lodging-house, inn or hotel relating to or affecting the right of any person to vote or to be registered in any borough, town or township.
+(2) Inspect in like manner and copy any register of lodgers in any lodging-house, inn or hotel relating to or affecting the right of any person to vote or to be registered in any city of the second class, city of the second class A, city of the third class, borough, and town or township.